weichen-huang/COVID-Efficientnet-Pytorch/README.md

 # COVID-Efficientnet &rarr; a Pytorch Upgrade of [COVID-Next](https://github.com/velebit-ai/COVID-Next-Pytorch) and COVID-Net

-Inspired by COVID-Next and the efficiency and mobility of Efficientnet, we are now open sourcing the upgraded Pytorch implementation of both called COVID-Efficientnet.
+Disclaimer: A lot of this code is taken from https://github.com/velebit-ai/COVID-Next-Pytorch Inspired by COVID-Next and the efficiency and mobility of Efficientnet, we are now open sourcing the upgraded Pytorch implementation of both called COVID-Efficientnet.

 COVID-Efficientnet features an architecture that builds upon Efficientnet b7 architecture, an AutoML architecture for optimizing both accuracy and mobility.